second-state/rustwasmc/README.md

 ## Commands

-- `build`: Generate an npm wasm pkg from a rustwasm crate
+- `build`: Compile and generate the wasm file, and the corresponding JavaScript file to call wasm functions from JavaScript

 ## Logging